-McConnell blocks sentencing bill, upsetting Grassley, GOP
+Trump prods McConnell on sentencing bill: ‘Go for it Mitch!’

 “I think I ought to have some consideration for delivering on tough Supreme Court nominees, and a lot of tough circuit court nominees and maybe even once in a while you get a tough district court nominee,” Grassley went on.

-On Friday, Sen. Lindsey Graham, R-S.C., intervened, talking directly to Trump about attaching the criminal justice legislation to the must-pass year-end spending bill, which is already tangled in a separate fight over funds for the border wall with Mexico.
+Sen. Lindsey Graham, R-S.C., intervened Friday, talking directly to Trump about attaching the criminal justice legislation to the must-pass year-end spending bill, which is already tangled in a separate fight over funds for the border wall with Mexico.

 “Just talked with President,” Graham tweeted.
 “He strongly believes criminal justice reform bill must pass now.
 He also indicated he supports putting criminal justice reform bill on year-end spending bill which must include MORE wall funding.”